simon-glitch/simon-glitch.github.io/fefi/main.md

 I've come up with a new idea for a very useful programming language.

-I'll call it timord for now.
+I'll call it fefi for now.

 # Overview of fancy features
 * psuedo-code support